 - Lust asks: “What can I get from this?”

 This difference may not be visible immediately, but over time it becomes clear through consistency.
+Motivations eventually reveal themselves through behaviour, especially during moments that require patience, sacrifice or restraint.

 A Deeper Layer of Awareness

 When you begin to evaluate your motivations honestly, you start to see patterns.
 Are you still present when nothing is returned?
 Do you remain consistent when there is no reward?
-Love remains steady even when it is not reciprocated.
-Lust fades when it is no longer fed.
+These questions expose whether affection is rooted in genuine care or dependent on personal gain.

 2. Love Is Comfortable With Time